ibm-cloud-docs/discovery-data/entity-extractor.md

 A document from the collection that you selected is displayed in the *Label documents* view.
 You will label occurrences of the entity types that you want Discovery to recognize from this and other documents in the collection.

-If there is no text in the body of the page, start over now by creating a new entity extractor.
+If no text is displayed in the body of the page, start over now by creating a new entity extractor.
 This time, when you select a value for the *Document body* field, be sure to choose a field from your processed documents that contains text.
 {: tip}

 ## Defining entity types